spastorferrari/record-scraper01/README.md

 # record scraper
 ## sebastian pastor ferrari 2O21 © - for reference only
 "When Alexander saw the breadth of his domain, he wept.
-For there was no more world left to conquer."
+For there was no more world left to conquer.."

 ![image](images/cover.jpg)